 Agencies and organizations are community- and familycentered.
 Each community has the resources and programs needed to provide families with the ability to choose, easily navigate, and access a system of quality care and education for their children.
-Alignment across agencies and organizations is vital to maximizing impact.
+Alignment across alignment across agencies & organizations agencies and organizations is vital to maximizing impact.
+Conversation also noted the current political opportunity to advance policy issues.